 In the previous section, we discussed the economic benefits of solar energy.
 As already stated, apart from the direct economic benefits that solar energy offers, there are endless environmental benefits associated with it, which are vital for sustainable growth and development.
 The following are some of the environmental benefits of solar energy:

 The solar energy sector is expanding with time, and a number of employment opportunities are becoming available to people as a result.
-Solar energy is, thus, responsible for job creation, which is very important for the unemployed youth in the developing, low income countries.
+Solar energy is, thus, responsible for job creation, which is very important for the unemployed youth in developing, low-income countries.